gumuxiansheng/MikeGithubPages/paper-read/Monastyrenko2017.md

 ![average_partial_effects](Monastyrenko2017/img/average_partial_effects.png)

-> *The results of the fractional regression model suggest that both cross-border and domestic mergers are detrimental to eco-efficiency in the year of their completion.*
+> *The results of the fractional regression model suggest that both cross-border and domestic mergers are <font color=red>detrimental</font> to eco-efficiency in the year of their completion.*

+The cross-industry empirical results suggest that, at best, mergers do not impact the acquirers (e.g., Asquith, 1983; Agrawal et al., 1992; Loderer and Martin, 1992), but they are often detrimental (e.g., King et al., 2004; Moeller et al., 2004).

+##### Theoretical Explanation

+* **”lemons” for sale**, whereby poorly performing firms are targeted for M & As (e.g., Jensen and Ruback, 1983; Lichtenberg et al., 1987).
+* **deal premium**, Domestic acquirers are less uncertain about the target's future performance than bidders in international mergers.They are more likely to pay a deal premium, which could be in terms of shareholders wealth or firm efficiency.
+Therefore, domestic acquirers tend to absorb less-efficient targets first.
+* Modern theory is ambiguous on Cross-border M& As:
+  1. newfound access to the country-specific capabilities of a foreign target. -- <font color=green>beneficial</font>
+  2. (a) acquirers could experience greater informational asymmetry.
+   (b) international bidders face the costs of adapting to the macro- economic, legislative and cultural conditions of the destination country.
+   (c) acquirers must overcome the increased complexity of coordi- nating with foreign affiliate.
+* **anti-competitive effects**,cross-border mergers can have weaker anti-competitive effects.
+Because partners in international deals are more remote, their mutual pre-merger competition is lower, which implies lower efficiency alterations following cross-border mergers.

-### Distinguishing among horizontal, vertical, and conglomerate M &As
+### Distinguishing among horizontal, vertical, and conglomerate M&As

-文献
+#### Horizontal, Vertical, and Conglomerate M&As

+引用
 ---

 [^PricewaterhouseCoopers2013]: PricewaterhouseCoopers, 2013.
 Climate Change and Electricity: European Carbon Factor, benchmarking of CO2 emissions by Europe’s largest electricity utilities.
 Les Cahiers du Développement Durable 12th Edition.
 PwC France.